wesigncom/tail.DateTime/README.md

 Features
 --------
--   A beautiful Date/Time Picker (in 2 Designs + 6 Color Schemes).
--   Definable ranges of selectable dates (Blacklist / Whitelist).
--   Colorable Tooltips with an cute animation.
--   Different Views to navigate quickly: Days, Months, Years & Decades.
+-   **Beautiful**.
+2 different Designs in 4 / 2 color schemes...
+-   **Extensive**.
+    -   Define Black- or Whitelists...
+    -   Use colorizable tooltips...
+    -   Restrict the date/time selection...
+    -   ... and way more ...
+-   **Configurable**.
+30 settings and 4 bindable events...
--   Completely Translatable and already available in 9 languages.
+-   **Translatable**.
+Already available in 17 languages...
--   Extendable and Bindable through different Events.
--   Many Settings to adapt and configure the design and behaviour.
--   Supports AMD (requireJS) and available as browserify module.
--   Compatible with all modern browsers **(including IE 10+)**
--   No Dependencies, just embed and use
+-   **Zero Dependencies**.
+And written in vanilla JavaScript...
--   Free/To/Use - MIT Licensed
+-   **Free/To/Use**.
+Because it's MIT licensed <3

 Install & Embed
 ---------------